Skip to main content

 GROUP BY 1, 2

-How to ingest data as arrays
+How to ingest arrays

 You can ingest arrays in Druid as follows: